 DIRECTV, Inc. v.
 Commonwealth of Massachusetts Department of Revenue, Suffolk Superior Court.
 Satellite-television providers DIRECTV and Dish Network claim that the excise tax on the sale of direct broadcast satellite services to subscribers or customers in the Commonwealth (enacted by Mass.
 St. 2009, c.
 27, sec.
 61 and 150) violates the Commerce Clause of the United States Constitution and the equal protection clauses of the United States and Massachusetts Constitution.
 Were the providers to prevail, the potential refund of taxes collected under the statute may exceed \$10 million for each tax year, and a corresponding amount of annual revenue would be unavailable for collection in future tax years.
 The Commonwealth served a motion to dismiss the complaint for failure to exhaust administrative remedies, which the Court denied.
 Extensive discovery has been completed, and the parties are presently briefing cross-motions for summary judgment.
-A hearing on the summary judgment cross motions is scheduled for July 19, 2012.
+After a hearing cross-motions for summary judgment were taken under advisement on July 19, 2012.